yifanwu2828/Guided-Cost-Learning/cs285HW2/README.md

 The difference between rtg and baseline as a value function estimates how much better action a_it is than the average action take in s_it.
 In fact the difference between rtg and value funciton is so popular and it is called advantage function denoted as A^{pi}(s_t,a_t)

 In practice, we do not know the true value of advantage.
 We have to estimate it.
 The better our estimate of the advantage, the lower our variance will be.
 The estimation doesn't necessarily produce unbiased estimates of advantage function.
-It is acceptable that we trade off enormous reduction in variance with slightly increase in bias
+It is acceptable that we trade off enormous reduction in variance with slightly increase in bias.

+### Sample Result from performing Policy Gradient with estimated Advantage Function and a Value Function as A Baseline